20 Year Term Life Insurance…. Pretty hot stuff.

 Yes, it fills a big gap for many different American’s life insurance needs.

 Is it the answer to everyone’s life insurance prayers?

 Probably not, but it has a respectable place in the portfolio of many families raising kids that is for sure.

 While 20 Year Term is a popular product, it is sometimes purposed for needs that it does not suit so well.
-Term life insurance is often sold because it is “cheap” and is easy to market or “sell.”
+Term life insurance is often bought and sold because it is “cheap” or because is easy to market or “sell” to people.

 As a life insurance consumer, just make sure you are not comprising your needs for appropriate coverage over price.
 A change in health later in life and you have a big problem.
-Worse yet, what if you planned on using it for end of life expenses and the policy expired do to the limitations of age?
+Worse yet, what if you planned on using it for end of life expenses and the policy expired in a drawer?

-So in this post, I will tip you off when 20 year term life insurance might be the answer.
+So in this post, I will tip you off when 20 year term life might be the answer for you.
 You will get the real scoop on this popular life insurance product.
 Included are:

 - The upsides and downsides of 20 year term life insurance

 - Common mistakes made by many consumers that you should avoid

 - How to get the lowest possible cost for life insurance coverage